lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Rule ID

-Rule IDs are sent between the compression and the decompression elements.
+Rule IDs are sent by the compression element and are intended for the decompression element.
 The size of the Rule ID is not specified in this document.
 It is implementation-specific and can vary according to the LPWAN technology and the number of flows, among others.